Understand token usage

 query()calls linked by a session ID (using theresumeoption).
 Eachquery()call within a session reports its own cost independently.

-query() call, with token usage reported at each step and the authoritative total at the end:
+query() call, with token usage reported at each step and the cumulative estimate at the end:

 Each step produces assistant messages